rlorigro/verl-tool/README.md

 ## News
-+ [2025/05/31] We release the Verl-tool training/eval code.
++ [2025/05/31] We release the Verl-tool training/eval code (Twitter thread: https://x.com/DongfuJiang/status/1929198238017720379).
 We are working on the paper and will release it very soon.

 ## Features